xenloops/securityKB/authentication.md

   * Restrict IP address ranges
   * CAPTCHAs
   * Protect against logins across multiple accounts from same IP
-* Use weak authenticators (e.g. SMS or email) only for secondary authentication or to approve transactions.
 * Send authentication detail changes to user's verified contact method, including:
   * Incorrect login attempt (only first time in a period, to avoid spamming users)
   * Password or other detail changes
   * Address or email/phone changes
   * Logins from new devices and IP addresses
-* Prefer push notifications to email/SMS.
-* Do not send sensitive information in notifications.
 * Use controls against phishing attacks, e.g.:
   * Multi-factor authentication
   * Client-side certificates